adferrand/dnsrobocert/docs/configuration_reference.rst

         - containers:
           - container1
           - container2
-          cmd: echo "Hello World!"
+          cmd: [echo, "Hello World!"]
         - containers:
           - container3
           cmd: env

     .. warning::

-        The feature ``automcd`` is intended to call a simple executable file with few potential arguments.
+        The feature ``autocmd`` is intended to call a simple executable file with few potential arguments.
         It is not made to call some advanced bash script, and would likely fail if you do so.
 In fact, the command is not executed in a shell on the target, and variables would be resolved against the DNSroboCert container environment.
 If you want to operate advanced scripting, put an executable script in the target container,